 As a teen he & his family settled in East Los Angeles where they remained throughout his high school years.
 It was there that he also developed a deep love for Latin Art and Culture.
 While attending high school, his art teacher Linda Stevens took an interest in him and gave him the instruction and guidance needed to set his life course as an artist.
 He majored in art at Rio Hondo College in East L.A. and became a fixture in the South Bay L.A. art scene until his move to Colorado in 2004.

 In the late 1990’s Lance did a series of intensive one on one workshops with the late contemporary Master Fritz Scholder.
-His influences include the Bay Area Figurative Expressionists, in particular Nathan Oliviera and Manuel Neri and the Mexican Masters, esp.
+His influences include the Bay Area Figurative Expressionists, in particular Nathan Oliviera and Richard Deibenkorn along with the the Mexican Masters, esp.
 Laura Hernandez and Rufino Tamayo.
 However, apart from influences, Lance is a pioneer in the world of contemporary painting exploring worlds previously uncharted.

 Lance now resides in Manitou Springs CO and paints in his home studio there.
 His galleries include Copper Moon Gallery in Taos NM, Darpino Gallery in Manitou Springs CO, and Wilde Meyer Gallery in Scottsdale AZ